Come Enjoy a WinterWonderland Experience

 Weekends are always popular times, as is the week of Christmas.

-To avoid the crowds, plan on attending the Winter Wonderland presented by Columbia Humane Society, powered by Comcast in early December, or during week nights.
+To avoid the crowds, plan on attending the Winter Wonderland, powered by Comcast in early December, or during week nights.

 Schedule - Subject to Change